tomtjes/hugo-anatole-wiki/1️⃣-Essential-Steps.md

-Welcome to the anatole wiki!
+Welcome to the Anatole wiki!

-# Setting up the Anatole theme
+# Setting Up The Anatole Theme
-## Route 1 (recommended): use theme as Hugo module
+## Route 1 (Recommended): Use Theme as Hugo Module

 1. Install prerequisites [git](https://git-scm.com/downloads) and [go](https://go.dev/dl/) (>= 1.12)
 2. Turn your Hugo Project into a Hugo module: `hugo mod init github.com/me/my-project`